saharon27/Helm-Lab/README.md

 ### Part I - Taking Care of Traefik Chart

-In this part we make the Traefik chart as sub-chart.
+In this part we make the Traefik as dependency to our deployment chart.
 Under the lab-charts folder you will find a forked Traefik chart.
 You can also find the chart in the original repo: https://github.com/traefik/traefik-helm-chart

-### Part II - K8s Dashboard for fun and monitoring

-In this part we want to make the k8s dashboard as dependency to our deployment chart. original chart can be found here: https://github.com/kubernetes/dashboard/tree/master/aio/deploy/helm-chart/kubernetes-dashboard.

 It is mostly the same as sub-chart, only difference is that this chart is a most have to our chart.
 Dependencies should be updated for first time use by running the command: